ChrstphrHll/npc_gen/students/Tilo Connak.md

 # Tilo Connak
 ---
 ### Description
-- Tiefling Ranger from Magmus Centerhold
+- Tiefling Ranger from Aldercrown Empire
 - 1st year Diplomacy student in Treskal
-- short straight platinum hair that's plain, Pale Brown eyes, and Olive skin
+- short straight blue hair that's messy, Pale Brown eyes, and Olive skin
 - Is Gritty and Modern, and has Humane as their ideal

 ### Organizations